 If the candidate wishes to apply for more credit, they shall be required to forfeit their Diploma in Veterinary Nursing qualification.

-If you are not selected for the professional phase, you may reapply for selection in the future and there is no limit to the number of times you may apply for selection.
+If you are not selected for the professional phase, you may reapply for selection in the future.
+There is no limit to the number of times you may apply for selection.
 You can credit the courses you have passed in the pre-selection phase toward another degree, and reapply in a future year.
-If you are intending to reapply again in the future, we strongly recommend you have your courses approved PRIOR TO STARTING THEM by a specialist veterinary advisor in the Student Advice and Information Unit to confirm your planned course of study will be eligible for re-selection.
+If you are intending to reapply again in the future, we strongly recommend you have your courses approved PRIOR TO STARTING THEM by a specialist veterinary advisor in the Student Advice to confirm that your planned course of study will be eligible for re-selection.
 Failure to seek such confirmation will not be considered an adequate reason to appeal non-selection.

-The BVetTech student selection system has been approved by the Veterinary Programme and Massey University academic committees.
-Appeals by BVetTech applicants who are not selected into the professional phase of the veterinary technology programme are limited to the following:
+The Bachelor of Veterinary Technology student selection system has been approved by the Veterinary Programme and Massey University academic committees.
+Appeals by applicants who are not selected into the professional phase of the veterinary technology programme are limited to the following:

 Some examples of appeals that will not be considered are: